mikenelson-io/hmctl/README.md

 - Uncompress the .tar.gz file by right-clicking the file and select "Open".
 Your system will warn you that the file cannot be opened because it is from an _unidentified developer_.
 You may ignore this warning.
 - You may have to then go to _System Preferences_ -> _Security & Privacy_ -> _General_ and then click to "Open Anyway".

 #### Note: The pfctl command conflicts with the MacOS Packet Filter Firewall Utility that has the same name.
-Please be aware of this and make sure to execute the Fusion pfctl from the speicifc path that it was installed in.
+Please be aware of this and make sure to execute the Fusion pfctl from the specific path that it was installed in.

 ### Windows
 Binaries are available for amd64 and arm64.